aliciawyy/courses/07_RegressionModels/Note_AW/RegMod2.md

 =================
 *This note is a reorganization of Dr. Brian Caffo's lecture notes for the Coursera course [Regression Models](https://class.coursera.org/regmods-002).*

-# Module II : Multivariable regression
+# Module II : Multivariable Regression

 ## Introduction